Shant1R/Locker_authenticator_RISCV/README.md

 ## Word of Thanks
 I would take this opportunity to sciencerly thank Mr. Kunal Gosh(Founder/VSD) for helping me out to complete this flow smoothly.

+I would take this opportunity to Emil Jayanth Lal, for his assistance in the completion of the Physical Design under OpenLane flow.

 ## Acknowledgement
 - Kunal Ghosh, VSD Corp.
 Pvt.
 Ltd.
 - Skywater Foundry